-Bristol mayor flies nine hours to give 14 minute speech on climate crisis
+Bristol mayor flies nine hours for TED climate conference

 "I believe there's huge hope in our cities," Mr Rees said.

 "Cities are responsible for around 75% of CO2 emissions, and we're also prodigious emitters of nitrogen dioxide and methane.
+And cities consume 80% of the world's energy.

 "But it's the characteristics of cities - their reach, size, density, close proximity of the leadership to the people, their adaptability, and their capacity for reinvention - that mean we can actually plan to manage those numbers."